 TV/ Video Screen ± 50w

-It would be impossible to list all the possible uses for our industrial air conditioning here but most tend to go into the Hire Industry, Facilities Management and Event Hire.
+It would be impossible to list all the possible uses for our industrial cooling and air conditioning here but most tend to go into the Hire Industry, Facilities Management and Event Hire.
 Below is a list of some of the most popular applications: